 For example 3D Dog Anatomy Software.
 This a virtual programme that is used to give vet students an insight into dog anatomy.

-Prof. Andrew Knight gives an excellent review of humane teaching methods for vet students in his paper titled The Potential of Humane Teaching Methods within Veterinary and Other Biomedical Education.
+Prof. Andrew Knight gives an excellent review of ethical teaching methods for vet students in his paper titled The Potential of Humane Teaching Methods within Veterinary and Other Biomedical Education.
 We highly recommend reading this here.

-The Benefits of Using Humane Teaching Methods
+The Benefits of Using Ethical Teaching Methods

 This could also decrease the risk of future vets becoming desensitized to animals being in pain or discomfort, as highlighted by Prof. Andrew Knight: